xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 }
 ```

-So, if we use the same Github example, our page fetcher would be:
+So, if we use the same Github example, our paging handler would be:
 ```kotlin
 data class GhListResponse<T>(val total_count: Long, private val items: List<T>) : ListResponse<T> {
   override fun getElements() = items